veenastudio/flstudio-mcp/README.md

 https://modelcontextprotocol.io/quickstart/server

+If you followed this process, make sure to change whatever mentions of weather.py to trigger.py

 If the Hammer icon doesn't show up, open Task Manager and force close the Claude process.

 It should then show up.